Ottawa, June 23, 2017

 - (c) Goods must be used by Canadian athletes exclusively for the purpose of training or competing in an international competition such as the Olympic Games, the Commonwealth Games, the Francophone Games, or other world level championships or events.

-2. Sporting goods imported under the conditional duties relief of tariff item 9984.00.00 must be accompanied by certification provided by the Canada Games Council, which is to include the following:
+2. Sporting goods imported under the conditional duties relief of tariff item 9984.00.00 must be accompanied by certification provided by the True Sport Foundation, which is to include the following:

-- (a) The signature of the President of the Canada Games Council or their administrative assistant.
+- (a) The signature of the Executive Director of the True Sport Foundation.

-- (b) A certification number issued by the Canada Games Council.
+- (b) A certification number issued by the True Sport Foundation.

 - (c) A complete inventory of all goods imported in the shipment must be attached to the signed certification.
 Each article on the list is to be numbered in consecutive order and a detailed description of the good provided.